 Do you have multiple brokerage accounts, savings accounts, checking accounts, 401(k)s, IRAs, and other retirement savings accounts?
 Perhaps, you have lost track of an account?

 First, simplifying and consolidating your various small financial accounts into a larger one will make it easier for your heirs to step into control if you had a medical emergency, needed long-term care, or passed away.

 Second, you can reduce paperwork, possibly save some cash, and better keep track of your income to expenses ratio by having everything neatly confined.
 For example, aggregation with a single provider can offer some economies of scale like cheaper expense ratios.

 Lastly, if you have lost track of an account, then you are missing a piece of your financial pie that could make a big change in how retirement unfolds.
-Look at: missingmoney.org and unclaimed.org as good places to start tracking lost and unclaimed funds.
+Look at: missingmoney.com and unclaimed.org as good places to start tracking lost and unclaimed funds.

 3. Give Your Portfolio A Health Checkup